($800) Cost to ship a car from Columbia, SC to Fort Worth, TX

 The time of the year

-Seasonal demand and weather conditions in both Columbia and Fort Worth can impact car shipping prices.
+Seasonal demand and weather patterns in Columbia and Fort Worth often affect the cost of auto transport.

 If you're considering to move to Columbia, SC, better to consider during October, April and May to make sure weather will be pleasant.